jeffleary00/piwifi/README.md

 The wpa_supplicant python looks far more complete.
 However, I could not get it to work, even with the most basic examples and tests.
 So, I abandoned it and wrote this module to quickly and easily meet my needs.

 This module's classes are simply wrappers around the wpi_cli, wpa_passphrase, and iwlist commands.
 A bit crude, but it allows a non-root user (with appropriate sudo permissions) to manage the wifi networks.

+Although this is intended for Raspberry Pi installs, it should probably work for most Linux systems.